zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 }
 ~~~

-Since the “All Signatures” set is not included in the default policy, turning OFF both alarm and block has no effect because all the other sets with alarm turned ON (and high accuracy signatures with block enabled) are still in place and a signature that is a member of multiple sets behaves in accordance with the strict settings of all sets it belongs to.
+Since the "All Signatures" set is not included in the default policy, turning OFF both alarm and block has no effect because all the other sets with alarm turned ON (and high accuracy signatures with block enabled) are still in place and a signature that is a member of multiple sets behaves in accordance with the strict settings of all sets it belongs to.
 The only way to remove signature sets is to remove or disable sets that are part of the [default policy](#signature-sets-in-default-policy).

 For example, in the below default policy, even though All Signature's Alarm/Block settings are set to false, we cannot ignore all attack signatures enforcement as some of the signature sets will be enabled in their strict policy.
 If the end users want to remove a specific signature set then they must explicitly mention it under the [strict policy](#the-strict-policy).